Locations

 Optimizing server licensing through consolidation can significantly cut costs while maintaining capacity.
 For example, an organization was licensing 100 VMs with Windows Server Standard across numerous hosts, amounting to ~50 Standard licenses.

-Additionally, by tracking SQL Server usage, another company realized only a few databases truly needed Enterprise edition for performance; they downgraded others to SQL Standard, reducing SQL licensing spend by 30% without affecting service levels.
-These changes leverage the “bang for buck” of higher editions in the right places and the economies of scale of virtualization.
+Additionally, by tracking SQL Server usage, another company discovered that only a few databases truly required the Enterprise edition for optimal performance; they downgraded others to SQL Standard, resulting in a 30% reduction in SQL licensing spend without affecting service levels.

 Action: